Soft-tissue Injury Damage Recovery Changes

-The Law Society have issued a statement which robustly opposes plans to remove right to recover general damages for soft-tissue injuries.
+The Law Society has issued a statement that robustly opposes plans to remove the right to recover general damages for soft-tissue injuries.

 Speaking at the Association of Personal Injury Lawyers’ annual conference, Law Society chief executive Catherine Dixon told delegates: